 Make a toy and activities selection book

 These storage units are a perfect place to hide the toys at the end of the day after the children have gone home.
+Or, if your sofa is too low down to use these you can put a selection of jigsaws on a large piece of cardboard to pull out when you want them.

 Roll-away art materials storage unit